Applies to England

 Disparities in health and social care

-The integrated care partnership should set out how to address unwarranted variations in population health, and disparities in access, outcomes, and experience of health and social care across their population throughout their integrated care strategy.
-Integrated care boards have duties as to reducing inequalities in access to, and outcomes from, health services.
-The outcomes achieved also includes patient experience.[footnote 3]
-Constituent organisations of the integrated care partnership that are public bodies are subject to the Public Sector Equality Duty.[footnote 4]
+The ICP should set out how to address unwarranted variations in population health, including mental health, and disparities in access, outcomes, and experience of health and social care across their population throughout the integrated care strategy.
+ICBs have duties as to reducing inequalities in access to, and outcomes from, health services.
+The outcomes achieved also includes patient experience.[footnote 5]
+Constituent organisations of the ICP that are public bodies are subject to the public sector equality duty.[footnote 6]

-Integrated care partnerships should consider how their integrated care strategy will address unwarranted variation in population health and disparities health and wellbeing outcomes, access and experience from conception through to end of life.
+ICPs should consider how their integrated care strategy will address unwarranted variation in population health and disparities in health and wellbeing outcomes, access and experience from conception through to end of life.
 This should also address the drivers of these variations and disparities.
-In addition, certain groups, such as inclusion health groups or people with trauma from violence or abuse (including domestic abuse.
-See Domestic Abuse: statutory guidance (2022), can face multiple disadvantage and multiple barriers to accessing the health, care and support they need.
-Strategies could include a focus on what specifically could be done to join up services for those experiencing significant, and multiple disadvantage to facilitate better outcomes, access and experience.
+In addition, certain groups, such as refugees and asylum seekers, inclusion health groups or people with trauma from violence or abuse (including domestic abuse – see Domestic abuse: statutory guidance), can face multiple disadvantage and multiple barriers to accessing the health, care and support they need.
+Strategies could include a focus on what specifically could be done to join up services for those experiencing significant and multiple disadvantage to facilitate better outcomes, access and experience.
 This could include, for example, health, care and housing and other wider determinants of health.

 Increasing access to health services in Hertfordshire